jathoms/dependency-agent/README.md

 ## use just

-type `just go` to launch the python stuff type `just mvn` to mvn install the working pom (need maven and jdk21) type `just mvnbroken` to mvn install the broken pom
+type `just go` to launch the python stuff type `just mvn1` to mvn install the working pom (need maven and jdk21) type `just mvnbroken1` to mvn install the broken pom